chan9367/LatticeTakeHomeAssignment/README.md

 Nothing special when it comes to component structures, mostly just the basic components from the React Native libraries.
 Same goes for state management, just there to remember which thread/dashboard the user was on at the time.
-New dashboards would get added into the picker.
+New dashboards would get added into the segmented button.
 The widgets are line charts interfaces nested inside the dashboard interface, with the data of the line charts being hardcoded.
 Whenever a widget gets added to the active dashboard, another line chart is added to the existing